BORDERSPACE

 4. Information for policy-making and indicators to evaluate the effectiveness of cross-border policy initiatives and progress towards EU's spatial planning goals.

 We currently examine cross-border regions in the whole Europe based on publicly available geo-located Twitter data, and more specifically focus on three case study regions: 1) Finland - Estonia; 2) The eight Nordic-Baltic countries; and 3) The Greater Region of Luxembourg.
-In collaboration with Mobility Lab at Tartu University, we use a longitudinal smartphone tracking study on transnational Estonians living in Finland.
+In collaboration with at Tartu University, we use a longitudinal smartphone tracking study on transnational Estonians living in Finland.

 Former contributors: Matti Moisala (MSc student); Bryan Vallejo (MSc student); Emily Dovydaitis (MSc student); Emil Ehnström (MSc student); Samuli Massinen (MSc student)